Learn what are news values and why this concept is so important to professional journalists.

 7. Trending

+With the advent of social media and the 24-hour news cycle, consumers of news media are more aware of current affairs than ever before.
 Therefore, many of them are also looking for the next piece of information on an event that has already been covered.
 These people are eager to see how trending news stories are developing.

-They were keen to see how many people it was affecting, how it affected them locally and if any famous companies were involved.
+Thus, the popularity of an existing story is a news value that can affect how reporters and mass media approach the development of that story.
+Take the aforementioned Suez Canal event.
+News audiences wanted to know how that trending story developed after the initial facts were reported.
+They were keen to see how many people it affected, how it affected them locally, and if any famous companies were involved.
 They also wanted to know if anybody was hurt in the incident.

-8. Human Interest
+9. Human Interest

+Lastly, people love reading about others, a common reason why human interest stories perform well in the news.
 This maxim is more effective when you pair one news value with another.
 For instance, if something odd happens to someone famous and it’s a story people can relate to, the story has value.

 News Values And The Changing Face Of News

-Academic Chae Kwan Jung touches upon this in a research which studies the values present in the most widely shared news stories on social media.
-He states “all ‘traditional’ news values appear to be construed in the shared news corpus”.
+Of course, what we perceive as news changes over time.
+Despite this, the traditional news values listed above appear as important and central as ever.
+Academic Chae Kwan Jung touches upon this in a research that studies the values present in the most widely shared news stories on social media.
+He writes, “All ‘traditional’ news values appear to be construed in the shared news corpus”.

+However, he discusses the nature of strategic communication on social media.
+This is where stories find audiences through citizen journalism.
 In this instance, other news factors lead to stories finding larger audiences.
 Jung states: “The news values of Eliteness, Superlativeness, Unexpectedness, Negativity and Timeliness seem especially important in the corpus.
 The findings also indicate that ‘unexpected’ and ‘affective’ news items may be shared more and that negativity is a more important news value than Positivity.”

-Whether this will change, or already has changed, how journalists evaluate potential stories is up for debate.
+Whether will change and how journalists evaluate potential stories is up for debate.
 However, news values change.
-Consider, for example, the concept of fake news which has shifted on onus on journalists to become even more accountable.
-Thus, a good professional journalist understands current values and writes their stories accordingly.
+Consider, for example, the concept of fake news, which has shifted on onus on journalists to become even more accountable.
+Thus, professional journalists understand current values and write their stories accordingly.
+If you like this article, check out our guide to the best journalism tools.